kasramojallal1/bootcamp-machine-learning/README.md

-# ML_BootCamp_Content
+# bootcamp-machine-learning
-This is the content for "Introduction to ML Boot-Camp" that I teach at Hermes-Capital academy.
+I used to teach an "Introduction to ML Boot-Camp" with this curriculum.